johnodonnell123/johnodonnell123.github.io/pages/page_EDA.md

 <img src="/images/EDA/Depth Oil Plot.PNG?raw=true" width="60%" height="60%">

 ## What Areas have Produced the Most Oil?
-The basin is divided up into 6mi x 6mi squares called townships.
+The basin is divided up into 6mi x 6mi squares called [townships](https://en.wikipedia.org/wiki/Township_(United_States)).
+This is a convinent way to represent the geologic impact of an area as the geology within a township is more/less the same, most measureable changes happen at a larger scale than 6 miles.
 Lets see what townships have produced the most oil.

 ```javascript
 query = %sql SELECT p.UWI, h.Block, COUNT(DISTINCT p.UWI) AS 'Wells_Per_Block', SUM(p.Oil) AS 'Cumulative_Oil_Per_Block'